STORAGE OF TRUFFLES

 Efforts bearing fruits

-Proper storage of fresh truffles requires attention and effort, but every single bite of a delicacy prepared with truffles shall prove that the invested is by all means bearing fruits
+Proper storage of fresh truffles requires attention and effort, but every single bite of a delicacy prepared with truffles proves that the effort was worthwhile.

 After picking, every fresh truffle must be thoroughly cleansed from dirt with a soft brush (like a soft toothbrush) and with running cold water.
 Truffles are sensitive organisms which are dehydrating and losing their scent so it is best to consume them as soon as possible.
 Since moisture is the biggest enemy of truffles, before and between uses, it is best to wrap the dry truffle in a clean paper towel, close it tightly in a jar and store it in the refrigerator door.
 With daily changes of the paper towel, this storage method guarantees a high quality of the esteemed white truffle for approximately one week, and of the black truffle for approximately two weeks.
 When the truffle becomes soft, it must be consumed right away because that is a sign that it reaches its final ripeness.